 Prune Your Pines Now—In Early Fall-

 If we’re very busy with fall things like getting kids back to school and thwarting cold weather with insulation, we may have limited time to wire our pines.
-And yet simply pruning pines in the early fall will greatly enhance the vigor of interior shoots and will likely create new buds.
+And yet simply pruning pines in the early fall is the main technique for reining in a leggy pine, and will also greatly enhance the vigor of interior shoots and will likely create new buds.

 - The stronger one prunes, the more buds will form